 This course is a research seminar on Detroit-based activists James and Grace Lee Boggs and the history of Detroit during the second half of the 20th century.
 As both activists and thinkers, the Boggses helped to shape the radical stream of the postwar black freedom movement.
 They also were pivotal figures in Detroit grassroots political struggles.
 We will explore their ideas and activism as a way to better understand Detroit’s recent history.
 (Winter)

 This course is an experiential field course involving one visit per week to an African-American, Arab-American or Latino community in Detroit.
 Students are assigned to work with community-based organizations on projects to improve the well-being of children and families.
 Projects involve such activities as tutoring, developing outreach activities, assisting in child care settings, and working in community education projects.
-(Fall)
+(Fall, Winter, Summer)

 This is an interdisciplinary course on the experience of Filipinos in America.
 We will interactively learn about Filipina/o Americans’ roles in historical events, contemporary issues, and how these affect community formation and life in America.
 The assigned texts, films, and guest speakers will focus on the different waves of Filipina/o migration to the U.S, and the historical experience of “Pinoys” & “Pinays” in education, labor, family, politics, entertainment, and other sectors of American society.
 A large focus will be on Filipina/os of the Midwest, with a special emphasis on Ann Arbor and the Metro Detroit area.
-Through historical, sociological, psychological, autobiographical, and literary readings, we will answer such questions as: Who/What is a Filipina/o American?
-What makes the Filipinos’ experience in America unique from that of other Asian/Pacific Islander Americans?
-How does the complex intersection of race, class, gender, and sexuality affect Filipina/os?
-How are Filipina/o Americans “positioned” in this society?
-What are some of the current issues facing Filipinos?
-What roles have Filipina/os played in civil rights and social activism?
-Overall, how have Filipino Americans strategized their changing places within this society?
-As we examine these issues, we will also uncover “new” historical findings within our local Filipina/o American community.
 (Winter)

 This research seminar is a HistoryLab course that will investigate unsolved or un-prosecuted cases of racial violence and police misconduct in the city of Detroit from the early 1970s through the early 1990s.
 Members of the seminar will work in teams, conduct archival and database research, interview historical participants, and collaborate in creating an online museum-style digital exhibit that combines historical narratives with interactive maps and reproductions of key documents, photographs, and audiovisual recordings.
-The class website will be the second project of the Policing and Social Justice HistoryLab, a multiyear initiative to research and document the history of policing and criminalization in Detroit and to map thousands of police-civilian encounters, including allegations of brutality and a comprehensive accounting of homicides by law enforcement.
-This lab/seminar will take students off campus, including multiple research trips to Detroit, and produce a website designed to contribute historical knowledge to current debates over policing and crime, racial and social justice, and mass incarceration in modern America.
 (Fall)

 An internship with a community and/or cultural arts organization is a core requirement of the Semester in Detroit experience.
 With the leadership of the Semester in Detroit Associate Director, students and organizations both participate in the process of making effective matches, thus providing a challenging academic experience for students while contributing toward the organization’s mission and community agenda.
 Students develop a work plan early in the semester in conjunction with their direct supervisors.
 (Fall, Spring)